ytsaurus/ytsaurus/yt/documentation/en/_includes/faq/_includes/faq-mapreduce.md

 #### **Q: How do I increase the number of Reduce jobs?
 The job_count option is not working.**

 **A:** Most likely, the output table is too small, and the scheduler does not have enough key samples to spawn a larger number of jobs.
 To get more jobs out of a small table, you will have forcibly to move the table creating more chunks.
-You can do this with `merge` using the `desired_chnk_size` option.
+You can do this with `merge` using the `desired_chunk_size` option.
 To create 5-MB chunks, for instance, you need to run the command below:

 ```bash
 yt merge --src _table --dst _table --spec '{job_io = {table_writer = {desired_chunk_size = 5000000}}; force_transform = %true}'